sallyom/claw-installer/README.md

 `run.sh` now prefers `OPENCLAW_INSTALLER_IMAGE`, while still accepting the older `CLAW_INSTALLER_IMAGE`.

-## Native Layout

-`openclaw-installer` uses the same home directory layout as a native OpenClaw install:

-- `~/.openclaw/workspace-*` for agent workspaces
-- `~/.openclaw/skills` for shared skills
-- `~/.openclaw/installer` for installer-only metadata

-That keeps local, Kubernetes, and native OpenClaw agent files in one place without introducing a separate installer-specific home.

 ## Deploy Targets

 | Target | Guide | What it does |